camunda/camunda/docs/src/java-client/get-started.md

 Now, we need a first workflow which can then be deployed.
 Later, we will extend the workflow with more functionality.

-Open the Camunda Modeler and create a new BPMN diagram.
+Open the Zeebe Modeler and create a new BPMN diagram.
 Add a start event and an end event to the diagram and connect the events.

 ![model-workflow-step-1](/java-client/order-process-simple.png)